aamirraja393/Object-oriented-programming-OOP-/README.md

 ### 📂 Supporting Files
 - 🖥️ **Python Code**: Several Python files work together to create the game.
 Deploy them in Anaconda to the game.
-- 📄 **UML Diagram**: A PDF is included to explain how OOP powers the game.
+- 📄 **UML Diagram**: The uml.pdf file is included to explain how OOP powers the game.
-- 🗺️ **Game Map**: A Word file outlines how the game works and provides a visual map of the maze.
+- 🗺️ **Game Map**: The Hippo Quest.pdf file outlines how the game works and provides a visual map of the maze.

 I hope you enjoy it! 🚀🗡️